lmc2179/lmc2179.github.io/drafts/sklearn_preprocessors.md

 print(t.transform(X1).to_markdown())
 print(t.transform(X2).to_markdown())
 ```
-This shows us what we expect, namely that X1 is
+This shows us what we expect, namely that `X1`` is:

 |    |   categorical_col[A] |   categorical_col[B] |   categorical_col[C] |   np.power(numeric_col, 2) |
 |---:|---------------------:|---------------------:|---------------------:|---------------------------:|